BinarySerializer/BinarySerializer.Klonoa/README.md

 # BinarySerializer.Klonoa
-BinarySerializer.Klonoa is an extension library to [BinarySerializer](https://github.com/RayCarrot/BinarySerializer) for serializing the game data in the console Klonoa games.
-This can be used for reverse engineering and to read any of its files, export the data (such as the graphics, models, sounds etc.) and more.
+BinarySerializer.Klonoa is an extension library to [BinarySerializer](https://github.com/RayCarrot/BinarySerializer) for serializing the game data in the Klonoa games.
+This can be used for reverse engineering and to read/write to any of its files, export the data (such as the graphics, models, sounds etc.) and more.

 To view the parsed data directly from the files the [Binary Data Explorer](https://github.com/RayCarrot/BinaryDataExplorer) tool can be used.